-Held this year April 26-28, 2015, the Consultation on Conscience is Reform Judaism's flagship social justice conference, featuring high-level briefings with public policy decision makers and social action leaders.
+Held April 30-May 2, 2017, the Consultation on Conscience is Reform Judaism's flagship social justice conference, featuring high-level briefings with public policy decision makers and social action leaders.

 The Balfour Bricker Rabbinic Seminar and Fellowship program is designed specifically to help rabbis with their social justice work.
 This 5-day long seminar is designed to help provide the foundational skills to make rabbis more effective social justice advocactes using Jewish texts and advocacy training.

 The Eisendrath Legislative Assistant Program is a year-long fellowship for recent college graduates in every aspect of the RAC's work, from policy research, coalition building, programming for youth seminars, and more.
-Applications for the 2015-2016 program year are open until February 20, 2015.
+Applications for the 2017-2018 program year will open in November, 2016.

 For More Information